Paul was born and grew up in Wisconsin. He is married to a Thai and living in Thailand. He has Swiss, German, and Austrian ancestry.

 Lambeau Field Experience

-As long as you are in Green Bay, it is worth-while to make a short 40 mile trip up WI-57 N into the Door Peninsula.
+As long as you are in Green Bay, making a short 40 mile trip up WI-57 N into the Door Peninsula is worthwhile.
 It lies between Green Bay and Lake Michigan.
 Door County has a long shoreline and many parks.
 Countless campers each year visit Peninsula State Park on the Green Bay side which is home to sheltered Nicolet Beach.
 On Lake Michigan, Newport State Park is a wilderness park.

 Door County is well-known for its cherries and fish boils.
-It is also home to most of the relatives on my dad's side of the family.
+It is also home to most of the relatives on my father's side of the family.

 Door County Wisconsin